syncfusion-content/blazor-docs/blazor/datagrid/infinite-scrolling.md

 ## Efficient data caching and DOM management in grid cache mode

-In Grid Cache mode, cached data blocks are reused when revisiting them, reducing the need for frequent data requests while navigating the same block.
+In Grid cache mode, cached data blocks are reused when revisiting them, reducing the need for frequent data requests while navigating the same block.
 This mode also manages DOM row elements based on the [MaximumBlocks](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Grids.GridInfiniteScrollSettings.html) count value.
 If this limit is exceeded, it removes a block of row elements to create new rows.

-To enable cache mode, you need to define [EnableCache](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Grids.GridInfiniteScrollSettings.html) property of `GridInfiniteScrollSettings` class as true.
+To enable cache mode, you need to define [EnableCache](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Grids.GridInfiniteScrollSettings.html) property of `GridInfiniteScrollSettings` class as **true**.

-To enable maximum blocks, you need to define `MaximumBlocks` count of [GridInfiniteScrollSettings](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Grids.GridInfiniteScrollSettings.html) class, By default this property value is three.
+To enable maximum blocks, you need to define `MaximumBlocks` count of [GridInfiniteScrollSettings](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Grids.GridInfiniteScrollSettings.html) class, By default this property value is 3.

-In the below demo, we have enabled `EnableCache` in `GridInfiniteScrollSettings`, here three pages of records get loaded for each request.
+In the below demo, the `EnableCache` in `GridInfiniteScrollSettings` property is enabled, here three pages of records get loaded for each request.
 ```csharp

 @using Syncfusion.Blazor.Grids